xapax/security/privilege_escalation_-_linux.md

 ### Abusing sudo-rights

-If you have a limited shell that access to some sudo programs you might be able to escalate your privileges with it.
+If you have a limited shell that has access to some programs using `sudo` you might be able to escalate your privileges with.
 Any program that can write or overwrite can be used.
-If you have `cp` you can overwrite `/etc/shadow` or `/etc/sudoers`.
+For example, if you have sudo-rights to `cp` you can overwrite `/etc/shadow` or `/etc/sudoers` with your own malicious file.

 `awk`